CovJus01/CovJus01/README.md

 #### About me 👨‍💻

-Hi, my name is Justin and I've been fiddling around with programming for most of my life!
+- 3rd year student in Computer and Electrical Engineering at McMaster University

-I am Currently Working a coop in Ontario Ministry of Government and Consumer Services
+- I am currently Working a coop for Ontario Ministry of Government and Consumer Services

-###### Education 📝

-I am currently attending McMaster University for Computer and Electrical Engineering.
+- I'm trying to learn web development and make some cool websites!

 ---